joonyeobjeon/Separating_hyperplane/README.md

-# Seperate hyperplane with Linear programing
+# Separate hyperplane with Linear programing
 This assignment was made as a term project for the class of Optimal Nonlinear Design for the 2021-1 semester.
 The goal of this task is to separate the dummy of points using a hyperplane.
 There are two types of datasets in this task.
 One can split two dummy with a linear-hperplane and the other can split two dummy with a non-linear-hyperplane.
 ![linear_dummy](./images/Figure_1.png)
 ![nonlinear_dummy](./images/Figure_2.png)